Become a CASA Volunteer

 BECOME A CASA VOLUNTEER

-As a CASA Volunteer Advocate, you are empowered by the courts to help ensure children find a safe, nurturing, and permanent home.
+As a CASA Volunteer, you are empowered by the courts to help ensure children find a safe, nurturing, and permanent home.
 You will not only bring positive change to the lives of these vulnerable children, but to their children and generations to come.

 How do I get started?

-- Attend one of our informational sessions which will present not only the mission and vision of the organization, but will also discuss both the roles and responsibilities of a CASA volunteer and the application process.
+Attend one of our monthly information sessions which will present not only the mission and vision of the organization, but will also discuss both the roles and responsibilities of a CASA volunteer and the application process.
 Sign up here.

-- After you attend an informational session and we review your application, we will get in touch with you to arrange an interview.
+After you attend an information session and we review your application, we will get in touch with you to schedule an interview.
 This preliminary interview will provide you with another opportunity to discuss your questions and concerns while you decide if this is the right volunteer opportunity for you.

-- Following the interview, you will be notified of your preliminary acceptance to the CASA pre-service training program.
-The pre-service training consists of approximately 30 hours of in-class training during which you will receive the basic knowledge, skills, and tools to be an effective advocate.
-Next pre-service training class will begin in September 2017.
+Following the interview, you will be notified of your preliminary acceptance to the CASA pre-service training program.
+The pre-service training consists of approximately 30 hours of in-class training (including dependency court observation) during which you will receive the basic knowledge, skills, and tools to be an effective advocate.
+Next pre-service training class will begin in October 2018.